ferrocene/ferrocene/src/glossary.rst

 ^^^^^^^^^

 :dp:`fls_fathkxu9kxvw`
-A :dt:`temporary` is an anonymous :t:`object` that holds the result of some intermediate computation.
+A :dt:`temporary` is an anonymous :t:`variable` produced by some intermediate computation.

 .. _fls_ihv02usuziw8: